Mercotui/truncated-cube-lamp/README.md

 ## Build

-Get, make and install [QtHttpServer](https://code.qt.io/qt-extensions/qthttpserver.git).
+Get, make and install [QtHttpServer](https://code.qt.io/qt-extensions/qthttpserver.git), the `5.15` branch.

 Qt 6 doesn't detect its code build tools, and HttpServer needs to be manually specified if you use a different install prefix: